Scams in Cuba are common, annoying and pretty much inevitable.

-At only 18 km from Havana, Playas del Este is a series of nice beaches that start in Bacuranao and ends in Guanabo.
+At only 18 km from Havana, this is a series of nice beaches that start in Bacuranao and ends in Guanabo.
 These are some of the best beaches in Cuba, and they are very popular among tourists and locals who are looking for a quick getaway from the chaos of the capital.
 The good news is that it is not nearly as developed as Varadero.

-The Cuban beaches of Playas del Este are characterized by beautiful white sand and clear blue waters.
+These beaches are characterized by beautiful white sand and clear blue waters.
 They are the kind of place where time seems to have stopped.
 Chances are that in the winter months you’ll get the place to yourself, whereas in July and August the beaches will be crowded with locals escaping from the city.

 How to get to Playas del Este

-Going to Playas del Este is a common day trip from Havana.
-Playas del Este can be reached by public bus: Havana Bus Tour leaves every hour from Parque Central.
+This is a common day trip from Havana.
+The beaches can be reached by public bus: Havana Bus Tour leaves every hour from Parque Central.
 You can also go by train, with the Hershey Train departing 5 times a day.
-Or else, you can look book a private transfer here.
+Or else, you can book a private transfer here.